 Community outings: As students participate in outings to the park, local stores and community service events, they have the opportunity to apply generalized skills and interact with individuals outside of the school setting.

-The Multi-Needs Program at Marklund Day School provides an
+The Multi-Needs Program at Marklund Day School provides an enriching education experience for students ages 3-21 with multiple disabilities.

 Marklund achieves this in a variety of ways:

-Comprehensive approach: Through a collaborative team of teachers, therapists, parents/guardians, and school district representatives, Marklund focuses on academic, cognitive, communication, gross-motor and fine-motor skills.
+Comprehensive approach: Through a collaborative team of teachers, therapists, parents/guardians, and school district representatives, Marklund focuses on academic, cognitive, communication, gross-motor and fine-motor-skills.

-Nursing staff: Marklund Day School can accommodate students with complex medical needs by integrating highly qualified nursing staff into the program.
+Nursing staff: Marklund Day School can accommodate students with medical needs by integrating highly qualified nursing staff into the program.

 Community outings: As students participate in community outings, they have the opportunity to apply generalized skills and interact with individuals outside of the school setting.